equidistantLexicographer/translations/Marsz Gwardii Ludowej.md

 We from starving towns.
 For hunger, for blood,
 for years of tears
-has the time for revenge already come.
+has the hour of vengeance already come.

 So recock your gun
 and aim at the enemy's heart!
 A footstep already rumbles,
 the footstep of millions,
-the partisan singing resounds.
+partisan singing resounds.

 So march, O Guard, forward!
 The world around us burns.
-And the enemy will come to tremble, and the enemy will perish from the hand of the popular masses.
+And the enemy will come to tremble, and the enemy will perish at the hand of the popular masses.
 ```
 ###### 21.05.24